gpegues/MKDocs_Dev/docs/M365/Bookings/BookingsGovernance.md

 | Full Example  | Combined with a dot separator | HWS.JohnSmith.Bookings |

 ## 7. Policy Enforcement
-Enforcement will be performed through policy through M365 tenant policy.
+Enforcement will be performed through M365 tenant policy.

 Below are the policies implemented and maintained by RCIT-M365 Services Team: